Accessing ODBC data sources from Micro Focus COBOL by using the Server Express OpenESQL Interface

 TargetAuth = sqlserverpassword

-The example data source points to an OOB Server on a host named mywindowsserver where there is a SQL Server System data source called sqlserversystemdsn.
-The LogonUser and LogonAuth values are a valid Windows username and password that can be used to log in to mywindowsserver.
+The example data source points to an ODBC-ODBC Bridge server on a host named mywindowsserver where there is a SQL Server system data source called sqlserversystemdsn.
+The LogonUser and LogonAuth values are a valid Windows user name and password that can be used to log in to mywindowsserver.
 The TargetUser and TargetAuth values are a valid SQL Server database login.

-For information about adding a data source for a different Easysoft ODBC driver, see the documentation for your Easysoft ODBC driver.
+For information about adding a data source for a different Easysoft ODBC driver, refer to the documentation for your Easysoft ODBC driver.

 2. Use isql to test the new data source.
 For example: